wootfish/eli.sohl.com/drafts/wangs-attack-1.md

 Wang's attack consists of a definition for one such differential $$D$$ and a method for arriving at likely elements of the corresponding message set $$S$$.

-The attack's supporting theory is an analysis of how certain differentials spread through MD4's internal state.
+The attack's supporting theory is centered around an analysis of how certain differentials spread through MD4's internal state.
 Supported by a set of simple collisions in the hash function's round functions, this analysis culminates in a set of (nearly) sufficient conditions for differentials in different parts of the message to "cancel each other out" like waves coming together and destructively interfering.

 The result of this analysis is a characterization of the message set $$S$$, which is defined by a set of more than one hundred conditions on the hash